HealthyMindTech/respeak/README.md

 $ REACT_APP_USE_EMULATOR=1 npm run start
 ```

-You should be connect to the emulator now.
+You should be connected to the emulator now.

 To deploy to firebase.
 Make sure you have the firebase cli installed: